sixvo-labs/myKasm/README.md

 # myKasm
-template for spinning up Kasm K8 Cluster
+A growing template for spinning up Kasm K8 Cluster - Desktop as a Service (DaaS) - Containerized Desktop Streaming